 “Any grievance by a customer or any person authorized to act on behalf of the customer involving the activities of the member or a person associated with the member in connection with the solicitation or execution of any transaction or the disposition of securities or funds of that customer”

-Additionally, FINRA only considers expressed customer dissatisfaction as a complaint if it is in writing, which includes emails, text messages, and direct messages).
-When a complaint is received, member firms and their representatives must follow specific protocols (discussed below).
-Because of this rule, many brokerage firms limit their representatives’ communication methods with their customers.
-If your firm does not allow you to give customers your personal email address, this is probably why!
+FINRA treats customer dissatisfaction as a complaint only if it is in writing (including emails, text messages, and direct messages).
+Once a written complaint is received, member firms and their representatives must follow specific protocols (discussed below).
+Because written messages can trigger these requirements, many brokerage firms restrict how representatives communicate with customers.
+For example, if your firm doesn’t allow you to share a personal email address, this is often the reason.

 When a representative receives a complaint, they must forward it to their assigned principal (supervisor).
-Next, the principal works with the registered representative to resolve the issue on behalf of the customer.
+The principal then works with the registered representative to address the issue and attempt to resolve it for the customer.

 Member firms must keep a separate file of all customer complaints for at least four years, with files created within the last two years being readily accessible*.
 These complaint files are maintained at the firm’s Office of Supervisory Jurisdiction (OSJ).